JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![bimini-mangroves](/images/bimini-mangroves.jpg)

-*We must work together to preserve these habitats*
+*We must work together to preserve this*

 There are signs everywhere pointing to the trash receptacles, they're only about twenty feet from where they parked.
 Needless to say, we were upset.
 All it would take is one gust of wind and their entire trash bag would have been in the water.
 It baffles me how careless people can be, buy don't worry, I went ahead and cleaned up after them.
 It just wasWhen they left the waves were pretty large, I hope they enjoyed their rough ride back to Miami.